How to Buy a Pan for Making Caramel (3 Vital Tips)

 The great thing about aluminum is its wide range of price points.
 Just about any aluminum saucepan is good enough to make caramel.
 Keep in mind that general-use aluminum pans will make it harder to control the cooking temperatures.

-Stainless steel is a that can be found at almost any price point.
+Stainless steel can be found at almost any price point.
 It will not react with acidic ingredients like lemon juice, cream of tartar, or even caramel itself!

 However, stainless steel does not conduct heat as evenly as copper or aluminum.
-For the best quality caramel, stainless steel pans should be built with a copper or aluminum bottom or layer as this helps to evenly heat the pan.
-Here is stainless steel saucepan that I use for easy-to-clean sugar projects.
+For the best quality caramel, stainless steel pans with a copper or aluminum bottom or layer helps to evenly heat the pan.

 The AVACRAFT Stainless Steel Saucepan is a multipurpose kitchen tool and an excellent addition to any cookware set.
 Constructed from tri-ply stainless steel, the saucepan provides even heat distribution and superior heat retention.
 The saucepan features two side spouts for pouring and easy serving, as well as an ergonomic handle that is comfortable to hold while cooking.
 The AVACRAFT Stainless Steel Saucepan is dishwasher safe and backed by a lifetime warranty.